-It feels good to be home, even if all the off roadies have kicked up so much dust and sand, that it looked like a major storm was blowing across the dry, desert sand.
-My sister Gayle and her family are camping at Ocotillo Wells over the weekend, so we are going to check out what kind of fun she is experiencing some time later today.
-She has 2 sons and a husband who love to off road.
-We are on opposite camps when it comes to enjoying the desert.
+It feels good to be home, even if all the off-roadies have kicked up so much dust and sand, that it looked like a major storm was blowing across the dry, desert sand.
+My sister Gayle and her family are camping at Ocotillo Wells over the weekend, so we are going to check out what kind of fun she is experiencing sometime later today.
+She has 2 sons and a husband who love to off-road.
+We are in opposite camps when it comes to enjoying the desert.
 Gayle is also introducing her 2 dogs, Murphy and Mazy to a life of camping, so it will be a treat for me to see how they are handling all the commotion too!*

 It is beautiful here in Mammoth.
 The sky is cloudless and the sunshine just bright and warm enough to add color and light.
 Michael and I went off road biking after introducing Fred to some road biking around Shady Rest Campground beforehand.
 Fred bought a new bicycle yesterday and it is a beauty.
 We did some test riding and then left him back at the Campground to rest.
 The altitude takes some getting use to and we have been doing some hill work.